Skip to main content

 The Life Estate Scenario

-Here is a scenario I have seen play out in practice.
+Here is a scenario that commonly plays out in practice.
 An elderly homeowner — let’s say an 82-year-old man — transfers his home into a family trust as part of his estate planning.
 The trust is a revocable living trust or a similar family trust, and as part of the arrangement, the man retains a life estate in the property.

 A life estate means exactly what it sounds like: the man has the legal right to live in the house for the rest of his life.
 He can occupy it, maintain it, and enjoy it — but on paper, he no longer owns the property outright.
 The trust owns the property.
 The man’s interest is limited to the right to reside there until the day he dies.